browserstack/java-appium-app-browserstack/README.md

 Getting Started with Appium tests in Java on BrowserStack couldn't be easier!

-For java-client 8.0.0 and above
+### For java-client 8.0.0 and above

-NOTE : Any BrowserStack capability passed outside bstack:options will not be honoured.
+NOTE : Any BrowserStack capability passed outside bstack:options will not be honoured \
 [Browserstack Capability Builder](https://www.browserstack.com/app-automate/capabilities?tag=w3c)

 ### Run your first test :